Q: What do Ethan Hawke and U.S. Ambassador Hans Klemm have in common?

 Greeted with curiosity and enthusiasm, our substitute teachers quickly become heroes to the children as they read them stories, teach them new skills, introduce them to new worlds, and engage in many other creative activities devised by the volunteers themselves.

-At the same time, the visitors from Bucharest gained new understanding of daily life among the rural poor.
-They also provided an important affirmation to the teachers who, day in and day out, receive very little appreciation for their hard work and influential role in the lives of Romania’s most vulnerable children.
+At the same time, visitors gain a new understanding of daily life in rural areas.
+They also provide an important affirmation to the teachers who, day in and day out, receive very little appreciation for their hard work and influential role in the lives of Romania’s most vulnerable children.

 For more information on how you or your organization can participate in the Teacher for a Day program, contact: email@example.com.